granbluetracker/Granblue-Fantasy-Tracker/README.md

 # Notice

-This extension was just updated to work with the new Granblue Fantasy update that released today.
-Please reinstall the extension to continue using.
-Thank you for your patience!
+This extension was just updated to version 1.0.3!
+With this update, the success rate for capturing reward data is now back to 100%.
+Enjoy your half ap event and look forward to arcarum support and an auto updater in version 1.0.5!

 # Installation